Inclusive Leadership Project

 In Partnership with Advance HE

 We are working with AdvanceHE, the national body for good practice in higher education, in the development and implementation of this project.
-The discussions and workshops will be led by Trudy Coe, an Associate of Advance HE.
+The consultation discussions were be led by Trudy Coe, an Associate of Advance HE.
 Trudy was formerly Head of Equality, Diversity and Inclusion at the University of Oxford, and now delivers workshops to senior leadership teams in universities across the UK.
+The workshops will be run by Hannah Fromageau SFHEA, a Senior Consultant in Leadership and Organisational Development at Advance HE.

 Senior Staff Consultancy Sessions